protocolguild/documentation/docs/02-membership.md

 - discussing which smart contracts to use, and how to operate them
 - setting parameters like how long vests should be
 - how and where to fundraise

-Governance **does not** include:

-- any control over any vesting funds. e.g. members can't vote to cancel or change the timeline of vesting funds
+- the percentage of Split flows that the Foundation entity receives to account for various org expenses
+- stable base compensation for select Operations roles

 Typically this takes the shape of rough consensus discussions.
-In some special cases, decisions needs to be voted on or ratified - learn more in smart contract section.
+In some special cases, decisions needs to be voted on or ratified - learn more in the smart contract section.

+Governance **does not** include any control over any vesting funds. e.g. members can't vote to cancel or change the timeline of vesting funds.

 ## 2.4 Obligations